RTurney/Bank-tech-test/README.md

 * Statement class has empty history on initialisation
 * statement class can add credit transaction to history
 * statement class can add debit transaction to history
+* statement class can build a transaction table with all transactions
+* Bank can print out a transaction statement

 ## User instructions: